 Anthony van Dyck painted this subject three times (the other two are in Minneapolis and in Madrid).
 Here, the artist has placed Christ slightly off-centre, to the right, allowing Judas to have centre stage.

-Judas approaches his master from the left and with his right hand clutches Christ’s right hand.
-The disciple gingerly leans towards Christ to deliver his kiss, while Christ tilts his head to the left to receive it.
+Judas approaches his master from the left of the composition and clutches Christ’s right hand with his own.
+The disciple gingerly leans towards Christ to deliver his kiss, while Christ tilts his head towards him to receive it.
 Christ and Judas stand still in contrast to the surrounding mob’s agitated commotion.

 Despite being placed off-centre, Christ remains the first figure that captures the viewer’s eye: he is the only one visible in full, frontal view—a frontal view, typically reserved for the figure of Christ in the iconography of this scene—and has a red mantle wrapped around His left arm, a direct reference to the colour of blood, which he will shed for the salvation of the world.
 At the same time, Judas is but a yellow ‘mass’, seen from behind; only his wild hair and bushy beard are discernible.